IEEPA not lone arrow in the quiver: Trump’s options, limitations

 Trump may ultimately lean more on sectoral tariffs such as Section 232 to impose tariffs (which have a stronger legal footing), while using other legal tools (eg. Section 122 and Section 338) to at least temporarily impose broad-based tariffs, in the hopes of being able to recreate his existing tariffs if the usage of IEEPA is deemed illegal.
 Presumably, tariff revenues are also an important consideration here.

-As such, sectoral tariffs, including on semiconductors, pharmaceuticals, furniture, among many others, may well become more important than reciprocal tariffs moving forward, and especially for the likes of markets where these exemptions are currently meaningful, such as Singapore (pharmaceuticals), and Taiwan and Malaysia (electronics and semiconductors).
+As such, sectoral tariffs, including on semiconductors, pharmaceuticals, furniture, among many others, may well become more important than reciprocal tariffs moving forward, and especially for the likes of markets where these exemptions are currently meaningful, such as Singapore (pharmaceuticals), and Taiwan and Malaysia (electronics and semiconductors), the MUFG said.